RichiH/vcsh/README.md

 #### Debian

-If you are using Debian Squeeze, you will need to enable backports
+If you are using Debian Squeeze, you will need to enable backports.
+From Wheezy onwards, you can install it directly:

     apt-get install vcsh